Can I sell my crypto to buy a house? A slippage story

 RealOpen SVP, Business Development

-If you’ve got significant crypto assets, it only makes sense to consider swapping some for real estate assets.
+If you’ve got significant crypto assets, it only makes sense to consider swapping crypto for real estate assets.
 Just sell some crypto and go buy a house with the cash—seems like a no-brainer, right?

 One key factor—slippage—can significantly impact your game plan.
 Slippage in crypto trading is not just a minor inconvenience; it's a crucial aspect that can significantly affect the value of your large-scale transactions.
 From a top-level perspective, a poor crypto sale strategy can directly impact your home purchase capacity…and nobody wants slippage impacting their purchase performance.